deadmanShadow/deadmanShadow/README.md

 <h1 align="center">Welcome! </h1>

 ## 💫 Who’s this dude?
-🎓 Welcome to my GitHub profile!
-As a non-Computer Science Engineering (CSE) graduate transitioning into the world of web development, I believe that every setback is a stepping stone toward mastery.
-Utilizing the MERN Stack, my passion for JavaScript drives my progress, one line of code at a time.
+🎓 A Junior Web Developer with a huge love for developing web applications using JavaScript, React, and .NET technologies.
+My journey in the world of programming is driven by the excitement of constructing fluid and dynamic user experiences.

 - 🌱 I’m currently learning **many things, I believe that everyday is a learning opportunity.**
 - 💬 Ask me about **ES6, React.js, API Development.**